Department of Mathematics

 office: 111 Love Building

 About me: I am currently an assistant professor at Florida State University.
 Previously I was a PostDoc at the University of Vienna, where I completed my PhD under the supervison of Peter W. Michor.
 My research lies within the the field of infinite dimensional Riemannian geometry.
 In particular I am interested in the study of manifolds of mappings, shape spaces and diffeomorphism groups.
-More information about my research can be found on my google.scholar profile and here.
+My research is currently supported by the National Science Foundation (DMS-1912037, 2019-2022 and DMS-1953244, 2020-2023).
+More information about my research and a complete list of publications can be found on my google.scholar profile and here.

 M. Bauer, S. Joshi, K. Modin.